fbpx

 On the other hand, balancing loops, labeled with the letter “B,” counteract change and promote stability or equilibrium within the system.
 In these loops, a change in one variable triggers a series of effects that ultimately lead to an opposing change, thereby balancing or limiting the initial change.

-By explicitly labeling these loops, causal loop diagram provides invaluable insights into the underlying forces that shape the system’s behavior, enabling us to identify leverage points for intervention and develop effective strategies for achieving desired outcomes.
+By explicitly labeling these loops, the causal loop diagram provides invaluable insights into the underlying forces that shape the system’s behavior, enabling us to identify leverage points for intervention and develop effective strategies for achieving desired outcomes.

 When to Use Causal Loop Diagram